snarlferb/u/README.md

   Anti-aliasing is a technique used to smooth the edges of graphical elements, reducing jaggedness or aliasing artifacts caused by the discrete nature of digital displays.
-It works by blending colors along the edges of objects to create a smoother transition between foreground and background colors, resulting in a more visually pleasing appearance.
+It works by blending colors along the edges of objects to create a smoother transition between foreground and background colors, resulting in a more visually pleasing appearance (especially for low-res)

   A good anti-aliasing scan-converter generates a gray-level image that computes the exact outline coverage on each pixel, or an approximation of it.
 These images have much more detail than a